savnkr/aboutme/content/life/quotes/index.md

 ---
 title: "Quotes"
 date: "2025-01-26"
-description: "A collection of my favorite quotes."
+summary: "A collection of my favorite quotes."
-type: page
-design:
-  spacing: '5rem'
+tags: ['quotes', 'inspiration']
 ---

 These are my collection of favorite quotes!
 Here, you'll find a variety of inspirational, motivational, and humorous quotes that resonate with me.